meteor/meteor/content/build-tool.md

 If you would like to write your UI in Angular, you will need to switch out Meteor's Blaze template compiler which comes by default with the Angular one.
 Read about how to do this in the [Angular-Meteor tutorial](https://www.meteor.com/tutorials/angular/templates).

-<h2 id="css">CSS and CSS pre-processors</h2>
+<h2 id="css">CSS processing</h2>

+All your CSS style files will processed using Meteor's default file load order rules along with any import statements and concatenated into a single stylesheet, `merged-stylesheets.css`.
+In a production build this file is also minified.
+By default this single stylesheet is injected at the beginning of the HTML `<head />` section of your application.

+However, this can potentially be an issue for some applications that use a third party UI framework, such as Bootstrap, which is loaded from a CDN.
+This could cause Bootstrap's CSS to come after your CSS and override your user-defined styles.

+To get around this problem Meteor supports the use of a pseudo tag `<meteor-bundled-css />` that if placed anywhere in the `<head />` section your app will be replaced by a link to this concatenated CSS file.
+If this pseudo tag isn't used, the CSS file will be placed at the beginning of the <head /> section as before.

+<h3 id="css-which-preprocessor">CSS pre-processors</h3>

-All your CSS style files will processed using Meteor's default file load order rules along with any import statements and concatenated, and in a production build also minified.
-However, it's no secret that writing plain CSS can often be a hassle as there's no way to share common CSS code between different selectors or have a consistent color scheme between different elements.
+It's no secret that writing plain CSS can often be a hassle as there's no way to share common CSS code between different selectors or have a consistent color scheme between different elements.
 CSS compilers, or pre-processors, solve these issues by adding extra features on top of the CSS language like variables, mixins, math, and more, and in some cases also significantly change the syntax of CSS to be easier to read and write.

-<h3 id="css-which-preprocessor">Sass, Less, or Stylus?</h3>

-There are three CSS pre-processors that are particularly popular right now:
+Here are three example CSS pre-processors supported by Meteor:

 1. [Sass](http://sass-lang.com/)
 2. [Less.js](http://lesscss.org/)
 3. [Stylus](https://learnboost.github.io/stylus/)

 They all have their pros and cons, and different people have different preferences, just like with JavaScript transpiled languages.
-The most popular one at the time of writing seems to be Sass with the SCSS syntax.
-Popular CSS frameworks like Bootstrap 4 and more are switching to Sass, and the C++ LibSass implementation appears to be faster than some of the other compilers available.
+Sass with the SCSS syntax is quite popular as CSS frameworks like Bootstrap 4 have switched to Sass, and the C++ LibSass implementation appears to be faster than some of the other compilers available.

 CSS framework compatibility should be a primary concern when picking a pre-processor, because a framework written with Less won't be compatible with one written in Sass.